michalciurus/Outletgen/readme.md

 1. Drag & Drop `Outletgen` to your project folder.
 2. Add `"$SRCROOT/Outletgen"` to to your Run Scripts in Xcode.
+3. Build and add generated `Outletgen.swift` to your project.

 I'll maybe add it to CocoaPods if y'all are nice enough :)